 - Camp Queens are your stereotypical caricatures of female fashion.
 This is where you get the Uncanny Valley Makeup, outrageous costumes, Gag Boobs, etc. Their performances tend to be more comedic.
 Cisgender women who perform girl-drag ("bio queens") tend to fall under this category.

 - Fishy Queens, also known as "Female Illusionists", are much more subdued in presentation and tend to be more serious, and are so named because of their ability to pass as a biological female.
 Many queens who compete in drag pageants or are involved in fashion will be fishy.
 As for the origin of that term...we'll let you figure that out for yourself.

 - Genderfuck Queens blend male and female elements to completely fuck what we know as gender.
-Beards, bald heads, toplessness (since they're still men and can bare their nipples), masculine attire with feminine makeup, and so on.
+Bearded ladies, bald women, toplessness (since they're still men and can bare their nipples), masculine attire with feminine makeup, and so on.
 No two genderfuck queens will have the same style, but you know it when you see it.

 - The Arrancar Charlotte Chuhlhourne of Bleach, who faces off against resident pretty boy Shinigami Yumichika Ayasegawa.
 He also cranks the drag factor up to eleven with eye-searing results◊.
 He fires heart-shaped Ceros/Doom Blasts.

 - In One Piece, Mr. 2 Bon Clay of Baroque Works is a drag queen.
 He wears a ballerina outfit, doesn't have a female partner, and for Pete's sake, his style of karate is Okama Kenpo, which translates as Crossdresser Fist!
 Interestingly, he eventually proves himself to be roughly the manliest Bad Ass in the series.

 - There's also the Kamabakka Kingdom (which translates almost literally as filled with Okama), where everyone has the heart of a maiden.
 Much to his despair Sanji lands here.